 - John J. Meko, Jr.

 Mr. Meko manages the three charitable non-profits of The Union League of Philadelphia: the Abraham Lincoln, Youth Work and Scholarship Foundations.
 These three organizations provide educational opportunities and recognition to high school students from throughout the Greater Philadelphia region, award college scholarships and manage and develops the collections of The Union League of Philadelphia, and other related collections.
+Mr. Meko joined the Foundations staff in 2005.
 He serves as a volunteer leader for many community and cultural organizations, including The Pennsylvania Civil War 150th Anniversary Commission, Philadelphia History Partners, National History Day Philadelphia and the Philly Pops/ESI.
 Mr. Meko received both his bachelor’s and master’s degrees in business administration from LaSalle University.

 - Beth DeGeorge